swapsid/Zomato-Dataset-EDA/README.md

  # Zomato-Dataset-EDA
-For this notebook exercise, we will be performing a exploratory data analysis for the Zomato Dataset in order to understand the data.
+For this notebook exercise, we will be performing a exploratory data analysis for the Zomato Dataset in order to understand the data and get preliminary insights.

 ## Zomato Dataset